Franz Koglmann

 Franz Koglmann (born 22 May 1947) is an Austrian jazz composer.
-He performs on both the trumpet and flugelhorn in a variety of contexts, most often within avant-garde jazz and third stream contexts.
-An award-winning composer, Koglmann has performed or recorded with a variety of musicians, including Lee Konitz, Paul Bley, Bill Dixon, Georg Gräwe, Andrea Centazzo, Theo Jörgensmann, Wolfgang Reisinger, Enrico Rava, Yitzhak Yedid, Ran Blake, John Lindberg and many others.
+He performs on both the trumpet and flugelhorn in most often in avant-garde jazz and third stream.
+An award-winning composer, Koglmann has performed or recorded with Lee Konitz, Paul Bley, Bill Dixon, Georg Gräwe, Andrea Centazzo, Theo Jörgensmann, Wolfgang Reisinger, Enrico Rava, Yitzhak Yedid, Ran Blake, and John Lindberg; together with the bassist Peter Herbert he has often musically accompanied works of the Austrian artist Heidi Harsieber.

 When the Romanian town of Sibiu commissioned Koglmann to write a piece, he brought together bits from Haydn's 27th symphony with a tape recording of Sibiu native Emil Cioran philosophisizing.
-In 2003, he received the highest Austrian jazz award, the Hans Koller Prize, in the category "album of the year".
+In 2003, he received the highest Austrian jazz award, the Hans Koller Prize, in the category Album of the Year.